ohkami-rs/ohkami/README.md

 npm create cloudflare ./path/to/project -- --template https://github.com/ohkami-rs/ohkami-templates/worker
 ```

-Then your project directory has `wrangler.toml`, `package.json` and a Rust library crate.
+then your project directory has `wrangler.toml`, `package.json` and a Rust library crate.
 Local dev by `npm run dev` and deploy by `npm run deploy` !

 See README of the [template](https://github.com/ohkami-rs/ohkami-templates/tree/main/worker) for details.